 RELATED: NYC Family-Friendly Dining Guide

-11 East 47th Street (between 5th and Madison Avenues)
+11 East 47th Street between Fifth and Madison Avenues

 Businessmen, students, locals and tourists alike come to this Japanese restaurant to enjoy the pork tenderloin Katsu, a pork cutlet deep fried in homemade breadcrumbs.
-Served with rice, soup and salad, it's a whole meal that's easy on the wallet.
+Served with rice, soup, and salad, it's a whole meal that's easy on the wallet.
 And what kid doesn't love deep fried anything?
-If pork's not your thing, they also serve chicken or seafood katsu, as well as udon noodles.
-There are a number of lunch specials, as well as "lunch boxes," bento-style trays serving fish, katsu, rice, soup and salad.
+If pork is not your thing, they also serve chicken or seafood katsu, as well as udon noodles.
+There are a number of lunch specials, as well as "lunch boxes," bento-style trays serving fish, katsu, rice, soup, and salad.
 Service is relatively quick, and though they do take reservations, it isn't necessary.

-Located on the third floor of Rockefeller Plaza next to an Equinox, you'll have a great view of the ice skating rink and the Christmas tree while gnoshing on delicious, healthy soups, salads and sandwiches at this Midtown spot.
+Located on the third floor of Rockefeller Plaza next to an Equinox, you'll have a great view of the ice skating rink and the Christmas tree while noshing on delicious, healthy soups, salads, and sandwiches at this Midtown spot.
 There is a formal dining area that serves lunch and dinner, as well as a separate cafe that makes any kind of smoothie you can imagine and serves a full menu.
-It's the perfect rest stop before or after ice skating, holiday shopping or sightseeing.
+It's the perfect rest stop before or after ice skating, holiday shopping, or sightseeing.

 Bill's Bar & Burger

-1 Rockefeller Plaza (between 5th and 6th Avenues)
+1 Rockefeller Plaza between Fifth and Sixth Avenues